flyrok/fdsn_station_info/README.md

 ## fdsn_station_info ##

-This is a ObsPy wrapper script to pull station metadata from IRIS FDSN server (default server) based on:
+This is an ObsPy wrapper script to pull station metadata from IRIS FDSN server (default server) based on:
 1) a time window (required)
 2) a search radius based on a center lat/lon (required)